mantidproject/mantid/docs/source/algorithms/D7AbsoluteCrossSections-v1.rst

 or from the cross-section separation (magnetic and spin-incoherent respectively) is used.
 This step can also be skipped by setting `NormalisationMethod` parameter to `'None'`.

+`MeasurementTechnique` property allows to distinguish between data reduced as `Powder`, `SingleCrystal`, or `TOF` by :ref:`PolDiffILLReduction <algm-PolDiffILLReduction>`.
+`Paramagnetic` and `Incoherent` data normalisation approaches are not possible when the data reduced is in the `TOF` mode.

+The choice for the output units are set with `OutputUnits` property.
+The options are: `TwoTheta`, `Q`, `Qxy`, and `Qw`.
+The first two are relevant for `Powder` measurement technique.
+Single crystal data would be best shown on the `Qx` - `Qy` plane, which can be achieved by setting `OutputUnit` to `Qxy`.
+The `TOF`-mode specific output unit is
+`Qw`, which allows to obtain data on the momentum exchange (Q) - energy exchange plane (`w`, which stands for `#omega`).

-This algorithm is indended to be invoked on sample data that is fully corrected and needs to be normalised to the absolute scale.
+This algorithm is indended to be invoked on sample data that is fully corrected and needs to be normalised to an appropriate scale.

 SampleAndEnvironmentProperties
 ##############################